marxin/texi2rst-generated/sphinx/share/md.rst

   If you specify :samp:`=` or :samp:`+` in a constraint, you put it in the first character of the constraint string.

-  .. index:: & in constraint

-  .. index:: earlyclobber operand
+  .. index:: & in constraint, earlyclobber operand

 :samp:`&`
   Means (in a particular alternative) that this operand is an